-Festival Voies Off in Arles 2018: Screening at the Nights of Projection.
+Festival Voies Off in Arles France 2018: Screening at the Nights of Projection.

-Nordic Light International Festival of Photography 2018: Uncertain States of Scandinavia, presenting 37 of Scandinavia’s finest photographers at Nordmøre Museum.
+Nordic Light International Festival of Photography 2018: Uncertain States of Scandinavia, presenting 37 of Scandinavia’s finest photographers at Nordmøre Museum in Norway.

 Fotografi Magazine Portfolio Award 2017: Remembrance is featured in the magazine and showcased in their annual Portfolio Award Exhibition.

 Uncertain States of Scandinavia: Remembrance featured in Issue nr 3.